wolf-yuan-6115/dolphin/README.md

 ## 💾 Persist data inside container

-You can mount two type of directory to Dolphin container:
+You can mount two types of directory to the Dolphin container:
 - `/home/dolphin`: Contain your code (space), and other runtime binaries installation like `nvm`, `pyenv`
   > Use this when you want to save more bandwidth
 - `/home/dolphin/space`
   > Use this when you want to prevent rebuilding your project

-To mount directory, append this arguments when starting Docker container:
+To mount the directory, append these arguments when starting the Docker container:

 ```bash
 -v /path/to/your/host/folder:/home/dolphin